 It’s clear that not only do you feel better, your brain gets buff in all the right places when you take time to practice mindfulness.

 What Would a Mindful Leader Do?

-From a place of mindfulness, he can then make adjustments according to his priorities and focus on the tasks that are most important first.
-By being mindful and living in the moment, Brighton can complete his work efficiently, and may even find that he has more time for work throughout the day than he ever imagined simply from consistently staying focused on each of his duties.
+From a place of mindfulness, he can make adjustments according to his priorities and focus on the tasks that are most important first.
+By being mindful and living in the moment, Brighton can complete his work efficiently, and may even find that he has more time for work throughout the day than he ever imagined simply by staying calm and focused.